MetOffice/Vernier/documentation/Sphinx/user-manual/setting-up.rst

    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/lib

-Including profiler in a CMake project
+Including vernier in a CMake project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CMake lines below are always a necessary starting point in order to find the profiler package.
-This can be done anywhere in your project directory as long as profiler is found *before* linking/using.
+The CMake lines below are always a necessary starting point in order to find the Vernier package.
+This can be done anywhere in your project directory as long as Vernier is found *before* linking/using.

 .. code-block:: cmake

    # The find_package function needs to know where to go looking for the
-   # profiler package
+   # vernier package
    set(CMAKE_PREFIX_PATH /path/to/lib)

-   # Find profiler
+   # Find vernier
-   find_package(profiler CONFIG)
+   find_package(vernier CONFIG)

 .. note::